Outstanding Contribution to the Sector, Mental Health Awards 2024

 National Institute for Mental Health in England (NIMHE) Positive Practice Award, 2004

-The Meriden Family Work Programme was announced as joint winner of one of the first ‘Positive Practice Awards’ presented by NIMHE.
-The award category was ‘Modernising Mental Health Services’.
-The criteria for the entry under this award category was for the project or service to show how it had translated evidence into clinical practice.
-This seemed to fit exactly what the Meriden Programme had been attempting to achieve for the past five years.
+The Meriden Family Programme was announced as joint winner of one of the first Positive Practice Awards presented by NIMHE.
+The award category was Modernising Mental Health Services.
+Entries had to show how evidence was translated into clinical practice.
+This matched what the Meriden Programme had aimed to achieve for the past five years.